 HCR requres a minimum 50-year regulatory agreement.

-- The RFP sets aside a minimum of $5 million in credits for Empire State Supportive Housing Initiative (ESSHI) projects and other supportive housing projects.
-At least 50% of the total units must be supportive to qualify for the set-aside.
+- At least 50% of the total units must be supportive to qualify for the set-aside.

 - 9% LIHTC is layered with programs such as Housing Trust Fund (HTF), Supportive Housing Opportunity Program (SHOP), NY State Low-Income Housing Credits (SLIHC), and the Rural and Urban Community Investment Fund (CIF).